webdriverio/webdriverio/website/docs/ConfigurationFile.md

     onWorkerEnd: function (cid, exitCode, specs, retries) {
     },
     /**
-     * Gets executed just before initializing the webdriver session and test framework.
+     * Gets executed before initializing the webdriver session and test framework.
 It allows you
      * to manipulate configurations depending on the capability or spec.
      * @param {Object} config wdio configuration object
      * @param {Array.<Object>} capabilities list of capabilities details